 Thanks to its mild climate, numerous surf spots and the well-developed road network, southern Spain attracts campers all year round.
-We too are embarking on a multifaceted tour along the Costa del Sol and the Costa de la Luz - getting to know the country and its people:
+We too are embarking on a virtual and multifaceted tour along the Costa del Sol and the Costa de la Luz:

 Our first stop is the city of Granada, at the foot of the Sierra Nevada.
 It is famous not only for the globally unique city castle Alhambra, one of the most important examples of Arabic architecture, but also for the ski area in the neighboring mountains.
 So just pack your skis.